Mercado Pago Review

 - Zero presence outside seven LATAM countries.
 No European, North American, UK, Nordic or APAC merchant onboarding at all.
 If your traffic is predominantly outside Argentina, Brazil, Mexico, Chile, Colombia, Peru or Uruguay, adding Mercado Pago is wasted dev time.

 - Not built for iGaming.
 No dedicated gambling team, no public iGaming case studies, no MGA or UKGC vendor relationships, no Curacao operator track.
-No pre-built connectors for SoftSwiss, EveryMatrix, Slotegrator or BetConstruct — operators build custom REST integration themselves.
+No pre-built connectors for SoftSwiss, EveryMatrix, Slotegrator or BetConstruct, so operators build custom REST integration themselves.
 AstroPay and PayRetailers both ship at least one platform connector.

 - No mass-payout product designed for casino-style batch payouts.
 You can send money one wallet at a time but running thousands of player payouts daily isn't what the API supports.
 AstroPay and PayRetailers do this properly.
 Inpay specializes in it at 0% operator liability.